renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Override this object if you wish to change the URLs that Renovate links to, e.g. if you have an internal forum for asking for help.

+## readHomeDirFiles

+Enable this if you wish for Renovate to read from config or credentials stored in home directory files.

+Currently supports `~/.npmrc` only.

 ## redisUrl

 If this value is set then Renovate will use Redis for its global cache instead of the local file system.